Frequently Asked Questions

 What is happening at Springwood Town Centre?

-There will also be new seating and trees to improve the streetscape and formalised parking with marked spaces, to make it easier for everyone to use Macquarie Street.
+Guttering will be replaced on the roadside garden beds to bring them in line with Australian Standards.
+There will also be new seating and trees to improve the streetscape and formalised parking with marked spaces, to make it easier for everyone to use Macquarie Road.

 Who is funding this?

 The Springwood Town Centre upgrade is being funded through the Western Parkland City Liveability Program, which is part of the Western Sydney City Deal (WSCD).
 The WSCD is a 20 year-agreement between Australian and NSW governments and the eight local Councils of the Western Parkland City.
 The Liveability Program is one of six pillars of the WSCD and will deliver improved community facilities and public spaces, and enhance liveability in the Blue Mountains.